NUS Computing NUS Computing

 Footnotes:

-3. For students in a double-degree programme, modules specifically listed for inclusion in breadth-and-depth may also be included.
+3 For students in a double-degree programme, courses specifically listed for inclusion in breadth-and-depth may also be included.
 Please refer to the respective DDP websites.

-4. Students pursuing double degree in Computer Science and Mathematics/Applied Mathematics are recommended to replace MA1521 Calculus for Computing by MA2002 Calculus.
+4 Students pursuing double degree in Computer Science and Mathematics/Applied Mathematics are recommended to replace MA1521 Calculus for Computing and MA1522 Linear Algebra for Computing by MA2002 Calculus and MA2001 Linear Algebra I respectively.

-5. Students pursuing a double degree in Computer Science and Mathematics/Applied Mathematics will take ST2131 Probability and ST2132 Mathematical Statistics in place of ST2334 Probability and Statistics.
-Students pursuing a Second Major in Mathematics or Statistics should take ST2334.
+5 Students pursuing a double degree in Computer Science and Mathematics/Applied Mathematics will take ST2131 Probability and ST2132 Mathematical Statistics in place of ST2334 Probability and Statistics.
+If a student has already taken ST2131/MA2116/MA2216 that precludes ST2334, he/she will have to take ST2132 to fulfil the BComp(CS) degree requirements.

-6. Students without A-level or H2 Mathematics or equivalent are required to complete the bridging module MA1301/X or equivalent as part of the Unrestricted Electives
+6 Students without A-level or H2 Mathematics or equivalent are required to complete the bridging course MA1301/X or equivalent as part of the Unrestricted Electives

 Student Statistics